AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

   - Testers should keep their test scripts and procedures in version control.
   - Project managers should save their release plans, progress charts, and risk logs here.
 In short, every member of the team should store any document or file related to the project in version control.
   - Many projects also store binary images of their application servers, compilers, virtual machines, and other parts of their toolchain in version control (not output binaries which rapidly proliferate, there may be two commits for the same version, one for source code and another for the binaries).
+  - To manage large files, use LFS plugins such as GitLFS.
+Otherwise, use other types of artifactories, storages, and file servers (such as JFrog, Nexus, Samba, MinIO, ...) and definitely consider versioning.
 - Check In Regularly to Trunk
   - They become public, instantly available to everybody else on the team.
   - Otherwise, the merges become too complex.